Minnie Bruce Pratt: Personal life

-Pratt lives in Syracuse, New York.
-She is the widow of author-activist Leslie Feinberg, who died in November 2014.
+Pratt divided her time between Syracuse, New York and Centreville, Alabama.
+She was the widow of author-activist Leslie Feinberg, who died in November 2014 at age 65.
 Feinberg and Pratt married in New York and Massachusetts in 2011.

-Pratt has two sons by a previous heterosexual marriage to poet Marvin E. Weaver II, which ended in divorce in Fayetteville, North Carolina, in 1975.
+Pratt had two sons, Ben and Ransom Weaver, by a previous marriage to poet Marvin E. Weaver II, which started while she attended college.
+In 1975, Pratt and her husband divorced in Fayetteville, North Carolina.
 She lost custody of her children because the state criminalized homosexual activity at the time.

+Pratt's children, Ben and Ransom Weaver, announced in June 2023 that Pratt had been diagnosed with a "severe health problem" and was receiving palliative care.
+She died in Syracuse, New York, on July 2, 2023, aged 76.
+Her New York Times obituary specified that she had suffered from glioblastoma.